JennEYoon/deep-learning/README.md

 ---

-### I. fast.ai 2020 class, fastai software v2, Practical Deep Learning for Coders:
+### I. fast.ai 2020 class, fastai v2 package, Practical Deep Learning for Coders:

 ***Moved current working folder to "fastai-app" repo.
 Older working folder still here to serve external links***

   * Class part 1, March 2020: https://course.fast.ai/
   * Book on Amazon:  https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527/ref=sr_1_1?dchild=1&keywords=fastai&qid=1601497208&sr=8-1
-  * Full notebooks in book:  https://github.com/fastai/fastbook
+  * Full book in nbs:  https://github.com/fastai/fastbook
-  * Download software fastai v2: https://github.com/fastai/fastai
+  * Download fastai v2 package: https://github.com/fastai/fastai

 #### My revisit of fast.ai deep learning classes in August 2020:
 Back in 2018 when I first came across fast.ai, it was too hard for me to work through the notebooks because I didn't have the minimum required 1 year of focused coding experience in any language.
 I came across Jeremy Howard's interviews on YouTube, and it peaked my interest again.
 Now might be a good time to pick this up again.
 There is also fastai book which is a new development.
 It seems to be a condensed and coordinated version of the video lectures and a good reference.
 The book also covers part II, fundamentals of deep learning, and some of their basic machine learning class.

+June 12, 2021 Update:
+Part 2 youtube videos are still not available.
+In the mean time, watching 2019 version of Part 2 is useful.
+Fastai library explanation is helpful for understanding the v2 package, even thought the 2019 youtube videos refers to fastai v1 package instead.
+Code walkthrough videos for fastai v2 package is also helpful.
+Fastbook nb 19 (book chapter 19) had helpful information on understanding fastai package.
+Chapter is still at a high level, so need to dive into actual code.
+See github for fastai/fastai repo.

 ---